 This was certainly impressive eye-candy but I am afraid left me somewhat cold.
 To me it was reminiscent of a theme park but as I know very little about the lineage of the gurus who established it or their teachings I do not feel I can judge its significance.
 Certainly, the few volunteers we encountered were very cheerful and loving people and this to me is the mark of a valid organization.

 “This can either be a visit to a dead man’s grave or a visit to an idea,” said Steve as we took off our sandals and approached Gandhi’s Samadhi (memorial) to the Father of the Nation.
 Here a flame perpetually burns to mark the love and gratitude of the world for this man’s example.
 There was a reverent air to this place and a poignant reminder of Gandhi’s teachings of non-violent resistance was embodied in a person sat on the grass spinning cloth in the traditional way.

-There was just enough time before we caught our plane to Varanasi to visit the nearby Gandhi museum where we saw his bed which, when I touched to seep in the psychometry, felt contained the vibrations of a man who set no limit to the suffering he was prepared to undertake in order to fulfil his purpose.
+There was just enough time before we caught our plane to Varanasi to visit the nearby Gandhi museum where we saw his bed which, when I touched to seep in the psychometry, felt contained the vibrations of a man who set no limit to the suffering he was prepared to undertake in order to fulfill his purpose.
 When I let go, I felt an overwhelming feeling of exhaustion.
 What a single pointed will this man had had.